d5e/whatsapp-web-night-mode/README.md

 Whatsapp Web Night Mode is an open source piece of code which enables four distinctive night modes in your whatsapp-web session, plus a dark background image gallery to protect your eyes during the night.
 Recommended for all night owls.

+## How does it look like?

+Check out the demo video in the root directory of the project to have a look at the default night modes.
+On top of that the night modes are easily configurable from the source code.

 ## Requirements

 - Google Chrome https://www.google.com/intl/en_en/chrome/